 "Still the One" by Shania Twain

 For some, the road to marriage is more like a slow, winding road rather than a straight shot down the highway.
-That’s where “Still the One” by Shania Twain comes in.
+"Still the One" by Shania Twain is a perfect slow dance song that showcases the journey of love.
 With lyrics like, “Looks like we made it/Look how far we’ve come, my baby” this song is perfect if you and your spouse have been together forever and are finally making it official.

 "Make You Feel My Love" by Adele

-The original version of this song was written and performed by Bob Dylan, but we can’t resist Adele’s soulful rendition.
+The original version of this song was written and performed by Bob Dylan, but we can’t resist Adele’s soulful rendition of this slow dance song.
 It’s romantic, classic and simply beautiful.

 "You & Me" by Dave Matthews Band

 DMB is best known for their instrumental, brass-filled jams (they never play the same live version twice), but their acoustic songs are just as catchy.
-“You & Me” is a sweet and sentimental tune that’s also a little bit whimsical.
+“You & Me” is a sweet and sentimental slow love song that’s also a little bit whimsical.

 "My Best Friend" by Tim McGraw